 8.15.
 Larger energy recovery plants (including incineration, gasification, pyrolysis, and possibly anaerobic digestion) will require a large industrial type building with a tall stack or chimney and, in some cases, may have visible plant or pipework on the outside which will have a visual impact on the surrounding area.
 These are therefore best located near other industrial uses of a similar scale and bulk with good road and/or rail or water access for transport.
 They should also be close to other uses that can make use of the heat and electricity generated or close to a suitable connection to the national grid.
 Smaller scale energy recovery facilities could be incorporated as part of mixed-use schemes, where these can serve the wider development.
-Mechanical biological treatment plants combine several different waste treatment processes and are therefore likely to require a single large building.
+Mechanical biological treatment plants combine several different waste treatment processes and are therefore likely to require a single large building or a cluster of smaller buildings on one site.
+These would again therefore be suited to industrial estates and areas allocated for employment use.